Skip to content

 Shutterstock

 While jetting off to new destinations is exciting, airports and airplanes can be breeding grounds for the flu virus.
 The confined spaces, recycled air, and proximity to fellow travelers increase your risk of exposure.
-Practicing good hand hygiene, wearing masks, and avoiding touching your face can help minimize the chances of picking up the flu during your travels.

 "High turnover of travelers over a given day increases the chances of exposure since you're seeing so many people from so many places," says Purdy.
-"You're also in confined places which puts you in close contact with those who have the flu."
+"You're also in confined places, which puts you in close contact with those who have the flu."

 Schools and Daycares